Worker cooperative: An economic model: the labor-managed firm

 Worker cooperatives do not seem to differ in innovation or management capabilities from conventional firms.
 Workers at cooperatives tend to report higher levels of involvement in their tasks, more positive evaluations of supervisors and greater fairness in their perception of the amount of wages they received and methods of payment.
 Employment in worker-owned firms tends to be more stable than conventional firms, which fluctuate more.
 This was attributed to conventional firms fixing wages and having to lay off employees during times of economic difficulty, as workers would not accept a wage cut since they could not guarantee restoration of their original wages at a later date, requiring workers to be laid off instead.
 In a cooperative, workers can accept a wage cut since they know they can restore it at a later date.
 Cooperatives have a higher survival rate than traditional firms, which seems to be down to greater employment stability and willingness of workers to make adjustments to allow the firm to survive, rather than other possible explanations like greater productivity or financial strength.
 Worker cooperatives and conventional firms tend to have similar wages after controlling for other possible variables, with any wage differentiation being due to other characteristics aside from firm organization.

 If the workers are not satisfied with their work and participation, they can express their disengagement with higher rates of absenteeism.

 Managers can refrain from proposing controversial, needed changes if they feel that they would be rejected by the workers.

-Worker cooperatives by country
+By country

 Europe

 Worker co-operation is well established in most countries in Europe, with the largest movements being in Italy, Spain, and France.

 The European Cooperative Statute, which has been in force since 2006, permits worker cooperatives to be created by individuals or corporate bodies in different EU countries.
 It is a loose framework that devolves much detail to the national legislation of the country in which the European Cooperative Society (ECS) is registered.
 It permits a minority of shares to be held by 'investor members' which are not employees.